Chart Color Schemes

 Mudgeeraba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 50 projects likely impacting the region.
-Notable ones are Teak Mixed Use Development, Merrimac Technology Park, Raba Urban Farm Hub, and Mudgeeraba Aquatic Centre Upgrade.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 49 projects likely to affect the region.
+Notable initiatives include Teak Mixed Use Development, Merrimac Technology Park, Raba Urban Farm Hub, and Mudgeeraba Aquatic Centre Upgrade.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.